ArcaneEngineer/ECS-tutorials/part3.md

 }
 ```

-For each line of code here, we can see clear analogues with the first few lines of code in the original version (`transforms [e] = structuredClone(transformPrototype);` etc.).
+For each line of code here, we see clear analogues with the first few lines of code in the original version, i.e. `transforms [e] = structuredClone(transformPrototype);` etc.

-We debut a new array, `componentsByIndex`, which contains a `prototype` e.g. `turretPrototype` (I've avoided using the exact word `prototype`, since Javascript uses this internally), and an `array` e.g. `turrets`.
-The first (`prototype`) is used to instantiate and assign to the second (`array`).
+We debut a new array, `componentsByIndex`, which contains a `prototype` e.g. `turretPrototype`, and an `array` e.g. `turrets`.
+The `component.prototype` is used to instantiate and assign to the `component.array`.

-`componentsByIndex` is central to how we will generalise our ECS now and in the future, so pay close attention to its structure (which we'll describe shortly) and its usage in the sections below.
+`componentsByIndex` is central to how we will generalise our ECS now and in the future, so pay close attention to its structure and its usage, both of which are described in the sections below.

-### A brief interlude for Javascript afficionados
+### A side note for Javascript afficionados

-I used the member name `prototype` here, apologies.
+I used the member name `prototype` here.
 This could potentially cause confusion with the various under-the-hood uses of `[[Prototype]]`, `__proto__` etc. by Javascript's type system.

-_However_, since this word accurately describes what we're doing, and is what was used in part 2, as well as the fact that diffing `part [n-1].js` with `part [n].js` is the best way to follow these tutorials, I have decided to keep the name as it is.
-You could use the term `blueprint` if you prefer, although I see a `blueprint` as more of a `class` than of an `object` prototype.
-Thanks for understanding.
+_However_, this word accurately describes what we're doing, and is what was used in part 2.
+Also, diffing `part [n-1].js` with `part [n].js` is the best way to follow these tutorials.

+For these two reasons I have decided to keep the name as it is.
+Your understanding is appreciated.

 ### Generalising the initialisation loop (only)

 The initialisation section from [part 2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md) was quite tank-specific (as opposed to bullet-specific).
-Now it generalises to:
+Now it generalises completely, knowing nothing (being _agnostic_) as regards either tanks or bullets:

 ```
 // Initialise conditionally depending on each entity's given archetype.